Rydberg atom

 Figure 1: Electron orbital of a Rydberg atom with n=12.
 Colors show the quantum phase of the highly excited electron.

 Figure 2: Energy levels in atomic lithium showing the Rydberg series of the lowest 3 values of orbital angular momentum converging on the first ionization energy.

 A Rydberg atom is an excited atom with one or more electrons that have a very high principal quantum number, n.
 The higher the value of n, the farther the electron is from the nucleus, on average.
+It is named after the Swedish physicist Johannes Rydberg.
 Rydberg atoms have a number of peculiar properties including an exaggerated response to electric and magnetic fields, long decay periods and electron wavefunctions that approximate, under some conditions, classical orbits of electrons about the nuclei.
 The core electrons shield the outer electron from the electric field of the nucleus such that, from a distance, the electric potential looks identical to that experienced by the electron in a hydrogen atom.